What is Real Estate Farming?

 If your farm’s average age is 60+, an old-fashioned newsletter with larger font may be what they would prefer and what would get you noticed.

-Younger crowds would respond better to a short e-newsletter that they can view on their iPad or iPhone while inline at Starbucks.
-Really strive to take advantage of all the social media options out there: Create a professional real estate Facebook page, write a blog were you can post interesting information or your opinions, showcase your listings on Pinterest, post new listings to Twitter.
+Younger crowds would respond better to a short e-newsletter that they can view on their iPad or iPhone while in line at Starbucks.
+Really strive to take advantage of all the social media options out there: Create a professional real estate Facebook page, write a blog where you can post interesting information or your opinions, showcase your listings on Pinterest, post new listings to Twitter.

 Before you know it, there will be a cyber community of followers that can bring you referrals and sales.